Efficient Estimation for Staggered Rollout Designs: Model and Theoretical Results

 \begin{example}[continues=example:2periods] In our ongoing two-period example, which we have shown is analogous to a cross-sectional randomized experiment, the plug-in estimator $\thetahat_{\betahat^*}$ is equivalent to the efficient plug-in estimator for cross-sectional experiments considered in \citet{lin_agnostic_2013}.
 As in \citet{lin_agnostic_2013}, $\thetahat_{\betahat^*}$ can be represented as the coefficient on $D_i$ in the interacted ordinary least squares (OLS) regression,

-where $\dot{Y}_{i1}$ is the demeaned value of $Y_{i1}$.\footnote{We are not aware of a representation of the plug-in efficient estimator as the coefficient from an OLS regression in the more general, staggered case.} Intuitively, this fully-interacted specification fits one linear model to estimate the mean of $Y_{i2}(2)$ and another to estimate $Y_{i2}(\infty)$, and then computes the difference, and thus is analogous to an augmented inverse propensity weighted (AIPW) estimator \citep{glynn_introduction_2010}. \end{example}
+where $\dot{Y}_{i1}$ is the demeaned value of $Y_{i1}$.\footnote{We are not aware of a representation of the plug-in efficient estimator as the coefficient from an OLS regression in the more general, staggered case.} Intuitively, this fully-interacted specification fits one linear model to estimate the mean of $Y_{i2}(2)$ and another to estimate $Y_{i2}(\infty)$, and then computes the difference, and thus is an augmented inverse propensity weighted (AIPW) estimator with a linear model for the conditional expectation functions and a constant propensity score \citep{glynn_introduction_2010}. \end{example}

 \begin{Remark}[Connection to \citet{mckenzie_beyond_2012}] \citet{mckenzie_beyond_2012} proposes using an estimator similar to the plug-in efficient estimator in the two-period setting considered in our ongoing example.
 Building on results in \citet{frison_repeated_1992}, he proposes using the coefficient $\gamma_1$ from the OLS regression